 SCOLA's "World TV Online" offers real time and archival access to international news broadcasts and entertainment programming from over one hundred different countries in the original languages. see also SCOLA's "Foreign Text" section for an archive of recently published fully page scanned international newspapers and magazines.

-This 200 languages image links out to SCOLA's introductory video, further showcasing this database as a great tool for foreign language learning. note: the live broadcast schedule for SCOLA is in "central time," so add one hour if viewing from a Syracuse (NY) location.
+note: the live broadcast schedule for SCOLA is in "central time," so add one hour if viewing from a Syracuse (NY) location.

 Social media for all three U.S. federal government branches.
 Access documents like the Congressional Record, hearing transcripts, or press releases, alongside YouTube uploads, Twitter and Facebook posts from agencies and individual officials.
 Filter search results by date, political party, government branch, committee name, U.S. state, gender, or policy topic.